apple/swift-protobuf-plugin/README.md

 order to use these options.
 (Patching protoc involves adding two lines to descriptor.proto and then running a shell script to regenerate protoc's support files before recompiling.
-A standard patch file to help with this is provided with the protoc-gen-swift source code.)
+A standard patch file to help with this is provided as part of the swift-protobuf-plugin project.)

 # TODO

 **RawMessage:** There should be a generic wrapper around the binary protobuf decode machinery that provides a way for clients to disassemble encoded messages into raw field data accessible by field tag.

-**Embedded Descriptors:** The full generated form should include embedded descriptors and a standard way to access them.
+**Embedded Descriptors:** There should be an option to include embedded descriptors and a standard way to access them.

 **Dynamic Messages:** There should be a generic wrapper that can accept a Descriptor or Type and provide generic decoding of a message.
 This will likely build on RawMessage.

-**Performance testing:**  A big appeal of PB is the coder speed.
-I've not yet done any serious benchmarking of the binary or JSON coders.

 **Text PB:**  There is an old text PB format that is supported by the old proto2 Java and C++ backends.
 A few folks like it; it might be easy to add.